kurohikari123/Weather-App/README.md

 -   **React.js:** For building the dynamic and interactive user interface.
 -   **Material-UI (MUI):** For a rich set of pre-built, production-ready UI components.
 -   **Axios:** As a modern, promise-based HTTP client for making API calls to the backend.
--   **Custom SVGs & CSS:** For custom styling and the beautiful time-of-day backgrounds.
+-   **Custom SVGs & CSS:** For custom styling and the beautiful time-of-day backgrounds.(Assets available but you can change it)

 #### Backend